randlab/pyKasso/.ipynb_checkpoints/README-checkpoint.md

 pyKasso is a python3 project to stochastically simulate karst networks.

-Version 0.1.0 - April 2020

-This is Chloé's stable 2D version as of June 2022.
+This is the stable 2D version as of June 2022.
-It contains examples for a simple valley, Gottesacker, and Tsanfleuron.

 ## Installation
 Note: This may not work on non-Windows machines

-1. Clone this repository and make sure you are in the correct branch.
+1. Clone this repository (make sure you are in the correct branch).
     - Go to this branch's GitHub page [here](https://github.com/randlab/pyKasso/tree/replace-fast-marching-with-HFM)
     - Click the green "Code" button on the top right
     - Clone using your method of choice (GitHub Desktop for example)